 Causes and Prevention of Warts in Dogs

-Canine papilloma virus is a double stranded DNA virus that causes warts in dogs.
-Although usually harmless, manifesting as benign fleshy growths protruding from your dog's skin in the mouth, eyelid, genitals, footbeds or between toes, they can cause skin damage if they become infected, if rubbed, or are subjected to injury.
+Canine papilloma virus is a double-stranded DNA virus that causes warts in dogs.
+Although usually harmless, manifesting as benign fleshy growths protruding from your dog's skin, warts can cause damage if they become infected, if rubbed, or are subjected to injury.
 It is believed that almost all dogs have been exposed to this very common virus, but not all dogs manifest warts.
 The papillomas or warts seem to only manifest in dogs whose immune systems are not functioning at their optimum.

 Warts, therefore, are more common in dogs as they age, young dogs who have immature immune systems, dogs with medical conditions, especially allergies, or other immune compromising conditions.
 Dogs who need to take immunosuppressant drugs for medical conditions, such as steroids, may be particularly susceptible.
 The virus is spread between dogs by direct contact, usually with a break in the skin, such as from improperly cleaned grooming tools or when dogs have an oral form of the virus and they lick each other, or from surfaces infected with the virus such as feed dishes.
 Insect bites can also be responsible for transmission of the virus causing canine warts.
 Some dog breeds seem to be more genetically susceptible to manifesting warts when exposed to the virus, regardless of their immune system status.

 Because vaccines engage your dog's immune system, over-vaccination can compromise the immune system and make your dog more susceptible to warts.
 You should discuss with your veterinarian what the minimum effective vaccine schedule for your dog is, to avoid immune system compromise, warts, and other immune system diseases.